Ways to Get Involved

 I-Club chapters form a strong Hawkeye presence within the state of Iowa and a few surrounding states.
 They serve as an extension of the National I-Club, which supports Hawkeye student-athletes while also raising awareness for and promoting Hawkeye athletics.
 Recognized I-Club chapters are made up of Hawkeye volunteers and are organized through and supported by the National I-Club.

-Sign up to receive more information about alumni groups.
+Sign up to receive more information about alumni communities.

 Can’t Find the Opportunity You’re Looking For?